GENERAL - CITY HALL

 Can I park my camper, boat, RV, or trailer on my property?

 Residents are allowed to park their recreational type vehicles on their property up to 48 hours in order to load/unload.
+Residents that store these types of items on their property need to contact the Zoning Department for size, location and pad requirements at 815-724-4055.
 Please report violations to the Information Desk at 815-724-4000 or lodge an online Service Request.

-How do I find out what day my garbage is collected on?Residents can call the City Hall - Information Desk at (815) 724-4000 to find out which day Waste Management will pick up your garbage, or can call Waste Management at (815) 280-7854 or visit their website by clicking here.
+How do I find out what day my garbage is collected on?Residents can call the City Hall - Information Desk at (815) 724-4000 to find out which day Waste Management will pick up your garbage, or by clicking here, and inputting your address information into the search box.

 My garbage was not picked up on my scheduled collection day who should I call?